Are you making money blogging? I get asked this question a lot.

 When you read a Natural Beauty post written by Macey, our Beauty advisor, rest assured that she has researched the ingredients extensively, tried the product personally, and has given it her professional approval.
 She is very particular about what she uses and what she recommends.
 We have turned down many offers for sponsored posts from companies that we do not believe have consumer welfare as the top priority.

-You will not have to click an X to clear ads on my site; you will not have to clear a pop-up.
+You will not have to click an X to clear ads on my site.
 Why?
 Because I won't allow them.

 Sometimes when I am trying to read about a remedy for the “cold and flu season” or follow a recipe I've found, and multiple ads pop up for cell phone service, life insurance, and bladder control it kinda pisses me off.
 When I have to click X too many times, I just leave the site, and I don't go back.